-The news of this delayed implementation came just days before the July 1, 2019, date.
-Previously, the Angolan parliament, in a historic vote, passed the introduction of the new VAT code in February 2019 by a margin of 166 votes for, none against, and one abstention.
+The Angolan parliament, in a historic vote, passed the introduction of the new VAT code back in February 2019 by a margin of 166 votes for, none against, and one abstention.

 Angola VAT: No transitional period available for non-resident suppliers

-A threshold of USD$250,000 applies only to local companies, as does a transitional period that has previously been flagged in reports.
+A threshold of USD$250,000 applies only to local companies, as does a transitional period that has previously been flagged.
 This transitional period does not apply to non-resident digital service suppliers which means in effect that there is a zero threshold for non-resident digital service providers.

 The Angola VAT rate is 14%, this is one percentage point lower than that of the South African Development Community (SADC) average.
 The new VAT system will replace Angola’s Consumption Tax code.